-Professionals with limited or no experience applying psychology
+Professionals with no or a little experience in applying psychology

-If you've been working a few years or you’re a seasoned professional – but perhaps not that familiar with behavior change psychology or you primarily possess knowledge of cognitive psychology (common in HCI and UX training) – then I recommend DBC1 to give you a broad perspective and solid foundation.
-However, if you're really interested in developing a deep understanding of your users’ internal cognitive and emotional experience, then ED is a good starting point for you.
+If you’re a working professional – but perhaps not that familiar with behavior change psychology or you primarily knowledge is cognitive psychology (common in HCI and UX training) – then I recommend DBC to give you a broad perspective and solid foundation.
+However, if neuroscience and emotions are more your experience, then you’ll probably be fine starting out in EDP.

 Professionals with some or significant experience applying psychology

-If you’ve been working for many years and are either taking formal classes or reading extensively on consumer psychology, you’ll appreciate DBC1 for the broad framework and practical format; however, you may find ED to be more cutting edge, in a way that transforms how you approach your work.
-My most advanced students tell me that they like both workshops but that ED gives them something truly unique.
+If you’ve been working for many years and are taking classes or reading extensively on applied psychology, you’ll appreciate DBC for the broad framework and practical format.
+However, you may find EDP to be more cutting-edge, and insightful.
+My most advanced students tell me that they like both workshops but that EDP gives them something truly unique.

-For anyone with strong experience in psychology or behavioral science but limited experience in its application to digital media, then the best stream will really depend on your interests.
-If you have extensive education, scientific, or work experience in behavior change psychology, you’ll probably know many of the principles we cover in DBC1, so what that workshop has to offer is to show you how to simplify the science into a practical system, introduce you to some of the science that is unique to digital influence, and help you understand how these principles operate in interactive media.
-The content in ED is very cutting edge, vetted by myself and Dr. Restivo, a behavioral neuroscientist, so ED will give you a broad tour of the research on how neurochemicals shape users’ cognitive, emotional, and behavioral traits in cyberspace, as well as helping you to see the science from a system's perspective, with a focus on direct application through standard UX, web design, and marketing tools.
+For anyone with a strong background in psychology or behavioral science but limited experience in online applications, then the best starting point depends on your interests.
+If you have extensive education, scientific or work experience in behavior change psychology, you’ll probably know many of the principles we cover in DBC.
+However, you’ll learn how I’ve unified all the major fields into a simple system and you’ll gain new insights into the unique way standard principles operate in digital media.
+The content in EDP is cutting edge, vetted by myself and Dr. Restivo, a behavioral neuroscientist, so EDP will give you a broad tour of the research on how neurochemicals shape users’ cognitive, emotional and behavioral traits in cyberspace.